zihaow/Forge/README.txt

 Installation
 —————————————————————————————————————

-Only /src, /eclipse, /config, /assets and /texture under eclipse folders are necessary for our Minecraft Forge.
+Only /src, /eclipse, /assets under /src/main/java/resource folders are necessary for our Minecraft Forge.

 So simply copy these folders to a installed Minecraft Forge then it can be run successfully.